 Do you know the difference between a primer and a concealer?
 If you said yes, then that was too easy!
 The real question is do you know the difference between a Dome Brush and a Crease Brush?
 Stumped you yet?

 The world of makeup brushes can be slightly confusing not to mention expensive, that’s why we’ve put together our list of eight brushes that you actually need rather than all the ones you think you need.
-We’ve updated this for 2020 here.
+We’ve updated this list for 2020 here.

 Have you ever applied foundation only to discover that it’s not blended properly around your nose, chin, pores and fine lines?
 There’s a simple fix for this and it requires nothing more than a Foundation Brush!
 You need the firmness of the Foundation Brush to press product into your skin.

 Additionally, the Foundation Brush is perfect for applying cream blushes.
 First, use a patting motion to apply colour before turning over the brush to the clean side and continue to pat the product until all the colour is easily distributed.
-I like to start my application of liquid or cream based foundation using a traditional synthetic Foundation Brush.

 If you have applied your powder foundation and it’s feeling somewhat heavy, you can spritz the Blending Brush with Hydration Spray and buff your foundation to sheer out the coverage and blend away any build-up of product.